Clicks can be Cheating: Counterfactual Recommendation for Mitigating Clickbait Issue: Experiments

-\paragraph{Effect of Dataset Cleanness.} We then study how the effectiveness of CR is influenced by the ``cleanness'' of the click data.
-Specifically, we compare CR-MUL-TIE and NT over filtered dataset with different percentages of ``rickrolled'' clicks.
-We rank the items in descending order by the like/click ratio, and discard the top ranked items at a certain proportion where larger proportion leads to dataset with higher percentage of ``rickrolled'' clicks.
-Fig. \ref{fig:splitTest} shows the performance with discarding proportion from 0 (the original dataset) to 0.8.
-From Fig. \ref{fig:splitTest}, we have the following findings: 1) CR-MUL-TIE outperforms NT in all cases with performance gain larger than 4.14\%, which further validates the effectiveness of CR.
-2) The performance gains are close when the discarding proportion is $\leq 0.4$, which increase dramatically under larger proportions.
-The result indicates that mitigating the clickbait issue is more important for the recommendation scenarios with more ``rickrolled'' clicks.
+We then study how the effectiveness of CR is influenced by the ``cleanness'' of the click data.
+Specifically, we compare CR and NT over filtered datasets with different percentages of clicks that end with dislikes.
+We rank the items in descending order by the like/click ratio, and discard the top-ranked items at a certain proportion where a larger discarding proportion leads to a dataset with a higher percentage of clicks that end with dislikes.
+Figure \ref{fig:splitTest} shows the performance with discarding proportion changing from 0 (the original dataset) to 0.8.
+From Figure \ref{fig:splitTest}, we have the following findings: 1) CR outperforms NT in all cases, which further validates the effectiveness of CR.
+2) The performance gains are close when the discarding proportion is smaller than $0.4$, and increase dramatically under larger proportions.
+The result indicates that mitigating the clickbait issue is more important for the recommendation scenarios with more clicks that end with dislikes.